Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - For IPv6 we can assign them directly to the VPC
 - IP addresses which are allocated to our resources are owned by AWS.
 They are not portable, we can't use them on-premises
 - Because AWS own these IP addresses, they are advertising them via BGP and they are authorized to do so
-- As an organization, we can control IPv4 and IPv6 ranges, meaning that we allocated these ranges via an regional internet registry (RIR)
+- As an organization, we can control IPv4 and IPv6 ranges, meaning that we allocated these ranges via a regional internet registry (RIR)
 - If we control these addresses, we can port them into AWS and we can authorize AWS to BGP advertise them from ASN 16509 and 14618
 - The internet will see these addresses as within AWS
 - BYOIP steps: